lightweight-component/aj-security/docs-src/src/install.md

 You can see that there are configuration options for each security component under `security`.
 Abstractly, there are two common configuration options for each component: `enabled` and `globalCheck`.

 - `enabled`: Whether to activate this component.
 If set to `false`, the component will not run.
+We have agreed that as long as a component's `enabled` property is set to true, the component will be activated; otherwise, it will not run (and related objects will not even be created, in order to save resources).
 - `globalCheck`: Whether to perform a global check.
 If set to `true`, all requests will be checked by this component; if `false`, only requests matching specific URLs will be checked.
 The matching method is declared via annotations on Spring controllers, for example:

 ```java